himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 virgl</div>
 </center>

-**Even on Linux some Distros might freak out a bit**:

-- I've had weird issues switching it on while on some of my work RHEL 8 VMs.
-Not sure why
-- I have tried it with Pop_OS! and Manjaro VMs and they seem to work.
+**Even on Linux some Distros might freak out a bit**: I had weird issues switching it on while on some of my RHEL 8 VMs.
+The mouse pointer wouldn't show and the screen would glitch and flicker when running high graphics tasks.
+I'm Not sure why it's happening, but I'm guessing it might be related to older software packages/kernel.
+I have tried it with Pop_OS! and Manjaro VMs and they seem to work just fine.
-- Fedora, my main use case works great.Creating a VM

 <center>
 <a href="img/posts/virtio-3d-vms/glitch_t470_fedora.png">